kgaughan/descant/docs/design.md

 * Would it be better to use the site's _secret_key_ rather than the master key for encrypting the emails?
 It's a good argument to be made either way, but this may be more secure as it would leak less information in case of a database compromise.
 * Encrypted and hashed fields should contain some information on how they're encrypted/hashed.
 The space dedicated to the encrypted fields in almost certainly too small, and I'll need to make some decisions based off of what I see before I come up with the final sizing.

+## Likely implementation

+The identity is likely going to be a [JWT].
+We need to guarantee that its contents cannot be tampered with, but the contents of the token can be disclosed safely to the commenter, so long as TLS is used to avoid MITM attacks.

 [htmx]: https://htmx.org/
+[JWT]: https://www.rfc-editor.org/rfc/rfc7519 "JSON Web Token"

 *[PII]: Personally Identifiable Information
+*[MITM]: Man-in-the-Middle